-Originally named Artesia, Dinosaur was renamed in 1966, to signify its proximity to Dinosaur National Monument.
-Situated in the remote Northwest, Dinosaur is a lot tinier than it looks on the map.
-There are two gas stations and a couple places to eat.
+Originally named Artesia, Dinosaur was renamed in 1966 to signify its proximity to Dinosaur National Monument.
+Situated in the remote northwest region of Colorado, Dinosaur is a lot tinier than it looks on the map.
+There are two gas stations and a couple of places to eat, along with a motel.

 Main Attractions

 If visiting the monument, it’s best to stay in either Rangely, Colorado, or Vernal, Utah.
 They are the biggest towns with the most lodging.
-Camping is best in Jensen, UT.
+Camping is best in Jensen, Utah.

 Recreation